apnadkarni/blt/man/busy.rst

 widget hierarchy, disabling each widget and re-configuring its cursor.

 The **blt::busy** command isn't a replacement for the Tk **grab** command.
-There are times where the **blt::busy** command can be used instead of Tk's **grab** command.
+There are times where the **blt::busy** command can be better used instead of Tk's **grab** command.
 Unlike **grab** which restricts all user interactions to one widget, with the busy command you can have more than one widget active (for example, a "cancel" dialog and a "help" button).

 OPERATIONS